scientific-python/specs/purpose-and-process/index.md

 # Implementation

-## Propose

 SPEC Proposals often will be driven by contributors and maintainers of Core or other ecosystem projects.
-Only the Steering Committee can accept them.
+Only the Steering Committee can accept them (details below).

 Before a proposed SPEC can be accepted, the idea must be discussed on the discussion forum under the [`SPECS/Ideas` topic](https://discuss.scientific-python.org/c/specs/ideas/9).